 A legal dictionary contains the definitions of legal terms taken from a variety of sources.
 They are the first place you should look when you do not understand what a legal term means.

 The two most commonly used legal dictionaries are Black's Law Dictionary and Ballentine's Law Dictionary.
-Print copies of Black's are located throughout the library on swivel stands.
-Black's is also available on Westlaw, while Ballentine's is available on Lexis.
+Print copies of Black's are located on dictionary stands on the fourth and fifth floors.
+For online access, find Black's on Westlaw, and Ballentine's on Lexis.

 In addition to providing a general definition of the legal term in question, legal dictionaries may also provide references to applicable primary law and other secondary sources containing more in-depth discussions of the term.
 For example, the entry for the legal term of art in Black's Law Dictionary contains a definition and references two Supreme Court opinions.

 Although not technically a legal dictionary, Words and Phrases also provides definitions of legal terms.
 Whereas legal dictionaries provide definitions taken from a variety of sources, Words and Phrases provides definitions taken almost exclusively from court opinions.
 This resource can be invaluable in helping you determine a specific court's interpretation of a legal term.
-Words and Phrases is also available on Westlaw.
+Find Words and Phrases on Westlaw.

 Don't forget general dictionaries, which provide information about the etymology and use of a term in addition to the definition.
 The unabridged edition of the Oxford English Dictionary is available online and is considered the authoritative dictionary of the English language.
-Print copies of the Shorter Oxford English Dictionary and the American Heritage Dictionary of the English Language are located in both libraries.
+Available in the Law Library are Shorter Oxford English Dictionary and the American Heritage Dictionary of the English Language.